Filament collapse: a two phase process: Edge effect

 We already demonstrated in an earlier work \citep{Hoemann2021} that the timescale of the edge effect is dominated by the filament's criticality and its central density.
 This is the time needed to form self-gravitating cores, defined as a local over-density with $f>1$, at the edge of a filament:

-In order to describe the overall collapse time, i.e. the time the two end regions merge, several different approaches have been made: \citet{Toala2011, Pon_2012, Clarke2015}.
-The most recent one by \citet{Clarke2015} leads to an empirical description of the collapse time:
+In order to describe the overall collapse time, i.e. the time when the two end regions merge, several different approaches have been made: \citet{Toala2011, Pon_2012, Clarke2015}.
+The most recent one by \citet{Clarke2015} found a description of the collapse time for long filaments fitting SPH simulations:

+where $A$ represents the aspect ratio $A \equiv l/(2R) \gtrsim 2$.
 They also found that the core reaches a terminal velocity after about 1\Myr\ of acceleration due to ram pressure.
 The detected terminal velocities showed nearly no dependence on the aspect ratio.

 However, a detailed analytic derivation of the collapse time (Equation \ref{eq:clarke}) has not yet been achieved.